thin-edge/thin-edge.io/docs/src/howto-guides/007_test_connection.md

 ## What does the test do?

 The connection test sends a message to the cloud and waits for a response.
-The subsequent sections explain the cloud-specific behaviour.
+The subsequent sections explain the cloud-specific behavior.

 ### For Cumulocity IoT